Henry Brand, 1st Viscount Hampden: Estates

 According to John Bateman, who derived his information from statistics published in 1873, Hon.
 Sir Henry Bouverie William Brand, G.C.B., of Glynde, Lewes, had 8,846 acres in Sussex (worth 8,121 guineas per annum).

-Family
+Personal life

-Lord Hampden married Eliza (born 1818 – died 8 March 1899, Pelham House, Lewes), daughter of General Robert Ellice by his wife Eliza Courtney, illegitimate daughter of Charles Grey, 2nd Earl Grey by Georgiana, Duchess of Devonshire, on 16 April 1838.
-They had five sons and five daughters:
+On 16 April 1838, Lord Hampden married Eliza Ellice (1818–1899), daughter of General Robert Ellice by his wife Eliza Courtney (an illegitimate daughter of Charles Grey, 2nd Earl Grey by Georgiana, Duchess of Devonshire).
+Together, they had five sons and five daughters: